Help Center Article

 Tips for Shipping During Peak Season

-- Air: Book 6-7 days in advance of the Cargo Ready Date (CRD).
+- Airfreight: Book 6-7 days in advance of the Cargo Ready Date (CRD).

-- Ocean FCL: Book 3-4 weeks in advance of the CRD.
+- Ocean FCL Shipping: Book 3-4 weeks in advance of the CRD.

-- LCL: Note that transit time for LCL shipments will be 7-10 days longer than an FCL shipment.
+- LCL Shipping: Note that transit time for LCL shipments will be 7-10 days longer than an FCL shipment.

-- Rates will be up, in general, for both air and ocean shipments.
+- Freight rates will be up, in general, for both air and ocean shipments.

 - Congested ports mean longer wait times for truckers, who will charge trucking wait fees.